Skip to main content

 Selecting the CVEs tab applies a CVE-centric filter to the vulnerabilities list.

-Key Metrics at the top of this tab display numerical counts for CVE-related data:
+Key metrics display numerical counts for CVE-related data:

-• Total CVEs detected: Overall number of CVEs identified.
+• Total CVEs detected: Overall number of CVEs affecting at least one device in the network.

-• CVEs affecting devices: Number of CVEs confirmed to impact devices, with counts broken down by:
+• confirmed vulnerabilities: Number of CVEs confirmed to impact devices, with counts broken down by:

 • CVEs with known exploits